ashr81/gatsby-theme-profile-builder/README.md

 # Gatsby Theme Profile Builder

-This is theme which generates site to show case your work profile and your contentful CMS blog articles directly with zero coding, required only few configuration metioned below.
+This is theme which generates site to show case your work profile and your contentful CMS blog articles directly with zero coding, required only few configuration mentioned below.

 See the [live demo](https://frosty-payne-d3021b.netlify.com/)